global-asp/lida-alt-text/en/0017_a-man-talking-to-a-pharmacist.md

 A pharmacist offering painkillers.

 ##
-A man asking for the price to the pharmacist who is handing him painkillers.
+A man asking for the price to a pharmacist who is handing him painkillers.

 ##
 A pharmacist saying the price and recommending seeing a dentist.